sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 Amplify on the other hand is fairly cheap but [charges you for deployments](https://aws.amazon.com/amplify/pricing/).
 They charge for build minutes but password protection is free and you can have unlimited number of concurrent deployments.

 SST is completely open source and does not charge you for deployments.
-While, sls-next is not completely open source (since your code runs through their servers) but Serverless Inc. doesn't currently charge you for deploying through them.
+While sls-next is not completely open source (since your code runs through their servers),  Serverless Inc. doesn't currently charge you for deploying through them.
 The only expense is attached to hosting a Next.js app on your AWS account.

 You can use any CI/CD with SST or sls-next, but they both have CI/CD services that are run by their respective teams.